 5. Ignoring Signs Of Stress

 Employee stress can be a huge problem in workplaces.
 This is why most employers keep an eye for it.
 When you work alone, you have to monitor your own stress levels and realize when there is a problem.
-If you can do this, then you’ll be able to find ways to reduce it.
+If you can do this, then you will be able to find ways to reduce it.
 Some people like exercise and meditation, while others use a coloring book.
 Signs of stress include headaches, insomnia, and low energy, so constantly look out for those issues.